shreyansz/sf-food-trucks-map/README.md

 ```
 Path: all (615) > coffee (89)
 ```
+- An item already searched would not show up in subsequent suggestions, i.e. one item can show up only once in the path.
 - The reset button will take the application back to its original state.
 ```
 Path: all (615)